Bridging Compassion and Technology to Combat Clubfoot Across Africa

 The Model

-At the heart of their model is a custom-fabricated brace, made from leather and other locally sourced materials, that gently corrects a child’s foot alignment.
+At the heart of their model is a custom-fabricated brace, made from leather and other locally sourced materials, that keeps the child’s foot in proper alignment after the treatment phase of casting is complete.
 What makes Hope Walks unique is the way they invite supporters to sponsor and decorate these braces through events called Paint Parties.
-Whether at a small gathering or a national conference, participants paint raw leather components that will eventually become part of a child’s brace—literally leaving their mark on a life-changing medical device.
+Whether at a small gathering or a national conference, participants paint the brace leathers that will eventually be made into a child’s brace—literally leaving their mark on a life-changing medical device and - most importantly - a child’s life.

 Once painted and returned, these braces are assembled and fitted by local partners.
 Supporters then receive updates and images, sometimes even of the children wearing the very braces they helped fund and decorate.